poweradmin/poweradmin-docs/docs/user-guide/dns-templates.md

 # DNS Templates

-DNS templates in PowerAdmin allow you to create standardized sets of DNS records that can be applied to multiple zones, streamlining zone management and ensuring consistency across domains.
+DNS templates in Poweradmin allow you to create standardized sets of DNS records that can be applied to multiple zones, streamlining zone management and ensuring consistency across domains.

 ## Template Management

-Templates are managed through the PowerAdmin interface and stored in the database.
+Templates are managed through the Poweradmin interface and stored in the database.
 Each template can contain multiple DNS records of various types (A, CNAME, MX, etc.) that will be applied when the template is used.

 Templates support placeholders that are automatically substituted: